dapr/docs/daprdocs/content/en/operations/resiliency/policies.md

         retry: retryForever
 ```

-## Setting Default Policies
+## Setting default policies

-In resiliency you can set default policies, which can have a broader scope.
-This is done through reserved keywords that let Dapr know when to apply the given policy.
+In resiliency you can set default policies, which have a broad scope.
+This is done through reserved keywords that let Dapr know when to apply the policy.
 There are 3 default policies types:

 - DefaultRetryPolicy
 - DefaultTimeoutPolicy
 - DefaultCircuitBreakerPolicy

-If these policies are defined, they would be used for every operation to a service, application, or component.
-They can also be modified to be more specific through the usage of additional keywords.
+If these policies are defined, they are used for every operation to a service, application, or component.
+They can also be modified to be more specific through the appending of additional keywords.
 The specific policies follow the following pattern, `Default%sRetryPolicy`, `Default%sTimeoutPolicy`, and `Default%sCircuitBreakerPolicy`.
-Where the `%s` is replaced by the new target of the policy.
-Below you can see a table of all possible default policy keywords and how they translate into a policy name.
+Where the `%s` is replaced by a target of the policy.

+Below is a table of all possible default policy keywords and how they translate into a policy name.

 | Keyword                        | Target Operation                                     | Example Policy Name                                       |
 | ------------------------------ | ---------------------------------------------------- | --------------------------------------------------------- |